sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   If you additionally want to use third-party plugins, task classes, or other classes (in the build script!), you have to specify the corresponding dependencies in the buildScript block.
   ```

-- ??
-Why do we have the following in both buildscript
+- *Why do we have the following in both buildscript
   section and regular section of the build.gradle?

   ```groovy